jeffreyadams/atlasofliegroups-docs/library/usr_def_functions/test_ref.rst

 -------------------------------------------------
 | ``!=:int n->something`` Defined in line number 12.
 |
-|  comment about this function two long can't fit into one line need yet another line
+| Comment about this function two long can't fit into one line need yet another line
 |